-I. The Structure, History, And Purpose Of The 340B Statute Precludes Lilly's, BMS's, And Novartis' Rebate Policies.
+I. The Structure, History, And Purpose Of The 340B Statute Precludes The Drug Companies' Rebate Policies.

 The textual arguments in this case are straightforward.
 The 340B statute, using the unambiguous phrase "as provided by the Secretary," gives HRSA the authority to approve any "rebate" model.
-42 U.S.C. § 256b(a)(1).3 The Pharmaceutical Pricing Agreements between HRSA and the drug companies "set[] out terms identical to those contained in the statute," and thus confer the same rebate-approval authority.
+42 U.S.C. § 256b(a)(1).
+The Pharmaceutical Pricing Agreements between HRSA and the drug companies "set[] out terms identical to those contained in the statute," and thus confer the same rebate-approval authority.
 Astra, 563 U.S. at 114.

 Amici need not repeat those dispositive textual arguments here.
-Instead, we focus on the structure, history, and purpose of the 340B statute because they, too, prove that Congress never
+Instead, we focus on the structure, history, and purpose of the 340B statute because they, too, prove that Congress never intended for drug companies to take the law into their own hands to pursue their own self-interested

-3 The legislative history supports this plain text.
+&lt;sup>2 The legislative history supports this plain text.
 E.g., H.R.
 Rep. No. 102-384, pt.
 2, at 16 (1992) ("The Committee bill does not specify whether 'covered entities' would receive these favorable prices through a point-of-purchase discount, through a manufacturer rebate, or through some other mechanism.
 A mechanism that is appropriate to one type of 'covered entity,' such as community health centers, may not be appropriate to another type, such as State AIDS drug purchasing programs.
 The Committee expects that the Secretary of HHS, in developing these agreements, will use the mechanism that is the most effective and most efficient from the standpoint of each type of 'covered entity.").
 This "legislative history not only speaks to the issue; it confirms the government's interpretation."
 Guedes v.
 ATF, 356 F.Supp.3d 109, 143 (D.D.C.
 2019) (Friedrich, J.).

 plan for program integrity.
-These traditional tools of statutory construction also demonstrate that whatever comparisons the drug companies try to make with hospitals' "replenishment system" for inventory management or a previous HRSA-approved rebate model for AIDS Drug Assistance Programs, the sweeping, surveillant nature of this rebate model is "incompatible" with "the statute Congress enacted."
+These traditional tools of statutory construction also demonstrate that whatever comparisons Kalderos tries to make with hospitals' "replenishment system" for inventory management or a previous HRSA-approved rebate model for AIDS Drug Assistance Programs, the sweeping, surveillant nature of this rebate model is "incompatible" with "the statute Congress enacted."
 Id. at 113, 121.
 Put differently, the 340B statute does not bar all rebate models.
-It does, however, bar the models Lilly, BMS, and Novartis seek to impose here.
+It does, however, bar the models that Kalderos and the drug companies seek to impose here.

-A. Lilly's, BMS's, and Novartis' rebate policies are incompatible with the 340B statute's structure.
+A. The drug companies' rebate policies are incompatible with the 340B statute's structure.